MurphyPone/murphypone.github.io/src/content/goodharts-law.md

 ## now this is podracing

-Since we've already relegated ourselves to Scala-land, we'll continue here, though what I'm about to present resembles a script moreso than anything that Brooks Curry would recgonize as functional behavior.
+Since we've already relegated ourselves to Scala-land, we'll continue here, though what I'm about to present resembles a script moreso than anything that Brooks Curry would recognize as functional behavior.

-Our project thus far doesn't yet have a `Main` function, so I'll just cannabalize that reservation.
+Our project thus far doesn't yet have a `Main` function, so I'll just cannibalize that reservation.
 It was never about stealing gogurts, the _main_ purpose was to fib.

 Somewhere in the project, I'll throw down a `CoverageImprover.scala` object with a `main` definition in it which will parse (if you can call what we're about to do _parsing_) the coverage report to give us info about the lines of code in our file.
 Now, at time of writing this, I haven't actually done anything with that information, but the idea is that you could improve upon the idea by tweaking the length and volume of fluffer `PunkBuster`s to precisely meet some amount of target coverage so as not to tip-off the powers that be to your craftiness – after all, near-perfect code coverage is nigh impossible to achieve legitimately.
 But this section isn't called "76% Coverage" dammit, it's called **6σ** and that's what I intend to hit.